 The City of Mason is fortunate to have many beautiful, desirable streets and shaded parks due to the investment in trees over the years.
 The city has been named a Tree City USA since 1991.
-The assessments of tree health, prioritizing funds to trim and remove trees when needed, tracking removal/replacement, and setting planting/diversity of species goals.
-Trees should be a consideration in all public projects and improvements to public spaces.
-See page for page 46 for a map of tree locations.
+The

 Tree City USA program is a nationwide movement that provides the framework necessary for communities to manage and expand their public trees.
-The city must continue to maintain this asset through regular
+The city must